 Well, because such complex mechanism means that there are a lot of things that can go wrong.
 Basically, every few months something needs replacement or repairs: tires, oil, brakes… other things I don’t understand.
 The only thing I know is that once something brakes, and it will, it will cost me money and time.

 The Murphy’s law acts with full force here: If there is even a small chance to get a flat tire, you’ll most probably will.

 If you really think about it, you will realize that there is only one state where you can actually drive your car: when there is nothing wrong with your car.
-However, there are numerous possible conditions in which you won’t be able to drive your car: flat tire, no gas, no electricity, problem with the brakes, problem with the engine, problem you don’t know, problem your mechanic can’t also quite understand, etc.
+However, there are numerous possible conditions in which you won’t be able to drive your car: flat tire, no gas, no electricity,

 The same logic applies when we’re trying to adopt a new habit or when we’re working towards a goal.